Rafayel Israyelian: Other buildings

 Israyelian designed a number of structures and buildings for civic use.
 They include the Ararat Wine Factory in Yerevan (1937–1961); the Kheres Wine Factory in Oshakan (1950s); the Hrazdan Gorge Aqueduct in Yerevan (1950), with engineer G. Yeghoyan; Government House #2 in Yerevan's Republic Square (1955, with Samvel Safaryan and Varazdat Arevshatyan), the building of the Union of Artists of Armenia in Yerevan (1955-56); the Ethnographic Museum of Armenia near the Sardarapat Memorial (1977–78).
 His design for Kevork Chavoush Museum in Ashnak village was completed in the 1980s.

 He also designed restaurants in Yerevan ("Aragil", 1957/1960), Hrazdan ("Tsovinar", 1960), and Vanadzor ("Kars", 1965).
 Israyelian designed decorative drinking fountains at the courtyards of St. Hripsime (1958), Geghard (1958/59), Etchmiadzin Cathedral (1967), St. Gayane (1972), and in numerous villages and towns around Armenia (1943–46), including Parakar, Karbi, Stepanavan, Sisian, Byurakan, Artik, Goris, Ashtarak, Alaverdi, and Taperakan.

 He also designed some of the buildings of the Kanaker Aluminium Plant (KanAZ) in 1948–50, a campus of the Yerevan Physics Institute on the slopes of Mount Aragats (1960), a large hotel (pansionat) in Sochi, Russia (1977), several residential buildings in Yerevan and other structures.

-Legacy
+Legacy and recognition

 Martiros Saryan and Artashes Hovsepyan created portraits of Israyelian.
 Grigor Khanjyan depicted him in the mural Revived Armenia (1999-2000).

 A street in Yerevan was named after him.

 In mid-2000s Israyelian's son Vahagn proposed to turn the second floor of Israyelian's house at 9 Saryan St. in Yerevan into a house-museum.
 The house, designed and built by himself, was demolished in October 2011 to make way for a hotel.
 The Municipality of Yerevan stated that Israyelian's son, Vahagn, had sold the house earlier and gave formal permission to demolish it.

+As of 2025, there is no memorial honoring Israyelian, although it was discussed in 2020.
+His archives have been donated to the National Museum and Institute of Architecture.